 Introduction

-In 2024, Expedia underwent a major rebrand with a new editorial style.
-As part of the Media Solutions team—focused on helping travel partners promote their destinations, products, and experiences—I contributed to the rebuild of our design system.
+As part of the Media Solutions team—focused on helping travel partners promote their destinations, products, and experiences—I contributed to the rebuild of our design system for Expedia magazine, maily to define functionality and design modules that meet the B2B needs, under brand guideline.

 The goal:

-1.To align with the new brand direction
+1.To align with the new brand guidline and direction

 3. Ensuring consistency and flexibility for various partner needs.